-The word should is commonly used when we want to give our opinion or make a suggestion.
+The word should is commonly used when you want to give your opinion or make a suggestion.
 We’re saying that something is good or the right thing to do.

 “It may rain this afternoon.
 You should take an umbrella.” = Taking an umbrella is a good idea – because if it rains you will need it